Stay up to date with notifications from The Independent

 The Windrush scandal, also known as the Home Office scandal, erupted in 2018 when British and predominantly Black citizens of Caribbean heritage were wrongly detained, deported or threatened with deportation by the UK government despite having the right to live in the UK.
 Many lost homes and jobs and were denied access to healthcare and benefits.

-Speaking to The Independent, broadcaster Baroness Floella Benjamin described him as a legend and “iconic figure”.
+Speaking to The Independent, broadcaster Baroness Floella Benjamin described him as a legend and an “iconic figure”.

-“Alford Gardner was a living legend, an iconic figure who personified the spirit, resilience and courage of the Windrush Generation,” said the baroness, who chairs the government’s Windrush Commemoration Committee and the Windrush Portrait Committee.
+“Alford Gardner was a living legend, an iconic figure who personified the spirit, resilience and courage of the Windrush Generation,” said Lady Benjamin, who chairs the government’s Windrush Commemoration Committee and the Windrush Portrait Committee.

 “His smile said he was never going to let the many adversities he faced make him bitter and destroy his inner soul.